Understanding new tasks through the lens of training data via exponential tilting: Theoretical properties of exponential tilting

 where $\phi$ is the standard multivariate normal density, $\pi_k\in(0,1)$ are the class proportions in both source and target domains, and $\mu_{P,k}$'s (resp.\ the $\mu_{Q,k}$'s) are the class conditional means in the source (resp.\ target) domains.
 We see that this problem satisfies the exponential tilt model with $T(x) = x$:

-Unfortunately, this instance of the exponential tilt model is not identifiable; any permutation of the class labels $\sigma:[K]\to[K]$ also leads to the same (marginal) distribution of inputs:
+This instance of the exponential tilt model is not identifiable.
+Any permutation of the class labels $\sigma:[K]\to[K]$ also leads to the same (marginal) distribution of inputs:

 From this example, we see that the non-identifiability of the exponential tilt model is closely related to the label switching problem in clustering.
 Intuitively, the exponential tilt model in the preceding example is too flexible because it can tilt any $p\{x,Y=k\}$ to $q\{x,Y=l\}$.
 Thus there is ambiguity in which $p\{x,Y=k\}$ tilts to which $q\{x,Y=l\}$.
-In the rest of this subsection, we present an identification restriction that guarantees the exponential tilt model is identifiable.
+In the rest of this subsection, we present an identification restriction that guarantees the identifiability of the exponential tilt model.

 A standard identification restriction in related work on domain adaptation is a clustering assumption.
 For example, \citet{tachet2020Domain} assume there is a partition of $\cX$ into disjoint sets $\cX_k$ such that $\supp(P\{\cdot\mid Y=k\}),\ \supp(Q\{\cdot\mid Y=k\}) \subset \cX_k$ for all $k\in[K]$.
 This assumption is strong: it implies there is a perfect classifier in the source and target domains.
 Here we consider a weaker version of the clustering assumption: there are sets $\cS_k$ such that